Pediatric Heart Care Team

 Your child may also get care from the following pediatric providers:

 • Child Life specialist – Supports your hospitalized child’s physical and mental wellness.
-Care includes helping your child prepare for surgery and managing pain and anxiety.
+Child Life care includes helping your child prepare for surgery and managing pain and anxiety.
 Your family may meet with our specialist for moral support and encouragement.

 • Clinical dietitian – Works with you to manage nutritional needs with the goal of improving your child’s health.